legluondunet/MyLittleLutrisScripts/OGS Mahjong/README.md

-# OGS Mahjong Solitaire
+# OGS Mahjong Full Edition

 Description:
-This script will install "OGS Mahjong Solitaire" with support for modern computer configuration.
+This script will install "OGS Mahjong" full edition with support for modern computer configuration.
 During install please let all options by default.
 More about this game: https://sourceforge.net/projects/osrpgcreation/